paul-go/Truth/Reflex/Readme.md

 A **primitive** is a parameter that is passed to a branch function.
 The types of allowable primitives for a given branch function is defined at the library level, but some are usable across any reflexive library, such as arrays and functions.

-A **reflexive variables** (or just "reflexes" for short) are primitive or object variables that causes this reflexive kick-back behavior to occur when mutated.
+A **forces** are primitive or object variables that causes this reflexive kick-back behavior to occur when mutated.

 ## Unbounded Objects